TOAST-DOCS/Storage-Block-Storage/en/api-guide.md

 ## Storage > Block Storage > API Guide

+API is currently available only in the Korea region.

 ## Prerequisites

 To use block storage API, Appkey and token are required: get them prepared through [API Endpoint URL](/Compute/Instance/en/api-guide/#api-endpoint-url) and [Token API](/Compute/Instance/en/api-guide/#api).
 Include Appkey to API Endpoint URL and token to the Request Header.